 Welcome to Kos, one of the most loved islands of the Dodecanese.
 The island has adopted some fascinating names “The garden of the Aegean”, for its wealth of water and crops, “The island of Hippocrates” for having given birth to the most famous doctor in history.
 Kos is known to be an excellent starting point for exploring the Dodecanese islands or neighbouring Turkey.

 Kos is 43 km long and 2 km wide at the narrowest point, up to a maximum of 6 km at its widest point.
-It is the third island of the Dodecanese for size and the second for population.
-Its close proximity to the coasts of Turkey and more precisely to the ancient city of Halicarnassus, now known as Bodrum, makes it particularly fascinating as it offers an interesting combination of eastern and western elements.
+It is the third island of the Dodecanese for size and the second for the population.
+It is near the coasts of Turkey and more precisely to the ancient city of Halicarnassus, now known as Bodrum, which makes it particularly fascinating as it offers an interesting combination of eastern and western elements.
 Even though Kos is known for its tourism, it has done well in maintaining its soul.
 Escaping from the tourists is easily done, and you will always manage to find a hidden away beach.

 Kos City and other known places...

 The capital of the island is Kos town (Kos City), a lively tourist town, rich in history as well as bars, Greek taverns and narrow streets with shops.
 Kos town has beautiful beaches sheltered from the Meltemi and is the most requested tourist resort on the island.
 Nearby there are several villages with a traditional soul such as Platani, Pili, Zia and Asomatos.
 A short distance away are the thermal baths of Kos, a natural swimming pool renowned for its sulphurous water and the archaeological site “Asklepion”, the most important site of the island of Kos.